-The Board acknowledges its responsibility to oversee and to ensure that sound and effective risk management and internal control systems are maintained on an ongoing basis so as to safeguard the Group's assets and the interests of shareholders.
-The Board is responsible for reviewing the risk management and the internal control policies and has delegated the day-to-day management of internal control and operational risks to the Executive Directors.
+The Board has the overall responsibility for overseeing and maintaining sound and effective risk management and internal control systems on an ongoing basis so as to safeguard the Group's assets and shareholders' interests.
+The Board is responsible for reviewing the risk management and internal control policies on an annual basis, and has delegated the responsibility of designing, implementing and monitoring internal controls and risk management to the Executive Directors.

-The Board are satisfied with the effectiveness of the Group's internal controls and consider that the key areas of the Group's system of internal controls are reasonably implemented.
-The internal controls should provide reasonable but not absolute assurance against material misstatement or loss, safeguard the Group's assets, maintain appropriate accounting records and financial reporting and ensure effective compliance with the Listing Rules and all other applicable laws and regulations.
+The risk management and internal control systems provide reasonable but not absolute assurance against material misstatement or loss.
+They are designed to manage the risk of failure in the Group's operations, safeguard the Group's assets, maintain appropriate accounting records and financial reporting, and ensure effective compliance with the Listing Rules and all other applicable laws and regulations.